 Schema Markup Example

-The Offer IS the Marketing: Stop Wasting Ad Spend and Start Printing Revenue
+The Offer IS the Marketing: Stop Wasting Ad Spend in Knoxville

 Published on

-Most CEOs are pouring money into Meta ads, Google PPC, and influencer deals while their core offer is mediocre.
-The result?
-Expensive traffic hitting a leaky bucket.
-You don't need more eyeballs — you need a reason for the eyeballs you already have to say yes.
+Most owners pour money into Meta ads, Google PPC, and influencer deals while their core offer is mediocre.
+The result is expensive traffic hitting a leaky bucket.
+You don't need more eyeballs.
+You need a reason for the eyeballs you already have to say yes.

 1. Get more customers.